NicolasH2/ggsurvival/README.md

 3) With each censored event, following death events lead to a larger drop.
 4) If a censored event is the last event, the curve will not drop to 0 but remain at where it is right now.
 5) An alive status will not lead to a drop but may mark the end of the line if it is the last event.

+You probably also have a column by which you distinguish samples, e.g. mutation, sex, etc. In ggsurvival you can have up to 2 of such columns.
+The parameters in geom_surv's aes() you can use for this are color and <b>linetype</b>.